The future of buildings is smart. We discuss 10 key trends that will shape the discussion around smart buildings going forward.

-Everything that goes on inside a building can come together in “Building Management Systems” (BMS), computer-based systems to monitor and control services like lighting, heating and ventilation.
+Everything that goes on inside a building can come together in “Building Management Systems” (BMS), computer-based systems to monitor and control services like lighting, heating, and ventilation.
 Such systems in themselves are nothing new and have been around for decades.
 But while they were highly fragmented and independently operated before, a modern BMS makes all the building’s operations visible in one place.

 This type of system constantly collects all the available building data, processes it through an analytics layer and helps facility managers make decisions.
 Like everything else inside the building, these systems are becoming truly smart, by making recommendations and allowing managers to react much more proactively to potential problems.

-Technology is disrupting real estate industry in the planning and construction stage too.
+Technology is disrupting the real estate industry in the planning and construction stage too.
 One of the most notable developments here has been the rise of Building Information Modelling (BIM), a new planning and working method where a digital 3D model of the project is created before actual construction.
-In the BIM method, architects, planners and subcontractors all collaborate to build a full virtual model of the building, which makes the planning more efficient and transparent and later saves time and errors.
+In the BIM method, architects, planners, and subcontractors all collaborate to build a full virtual model of the building, which makes the planning more efficient and transparent and later saves time and errors.

-Investors, tenants and operators today are faced with an almost overwhelming amount of options to make their building smarter.
+Investors, tenants, and operators today are faced with an almost overwhelming amount of options to make their building smarter.
 To manage costs, many might choose to only upgrade some systems at first and gradually upgrade the rest.
 Similar to other sectors however, another purchase method is becoming more popular in the building industry: bundling.

 By bundling different smart technologies and buying them at once, companies achieve cost and time savings, as well as benefits from products working in synergy.
 Bundling can just as well be used for retrofitting old buildings and has shown to enable cost savings of up to 15%.
 Today, there are bespoke consulting companies who make recommendations on what systems to buy together, even offering as-a-service pricing models for smart systems to save upfront costs.